voghDev/HelloKotlin/README.md

 - [ ] Implement some basic instrumentation Tests with Kotlin
 - [X] Create a basic architecture using MVP or MVVM
 - [ ] Pass some advanced Unit tests mocking instances and testing asynchronous calls
-- [ ] Implement some simple exercises to learn language basics
+- [ ] Implement some simple examples to learn language basics